mayura-andrew/GrokkingAlgorithms/README.md

 ## Binary Search

 Binary search is a fundamental algorithm for efficiently searching for an element in a sorted array.
 It divides the search space in half with each step.
+Binary search is a lot faster than simple search.
+O(log n) is faster than O(n), but it gets a lot faster once the list of items you're searching through grows.
+Algorithm  speed isn't measured in seconds.
+Algorithm times are measured in terms of growth of an algorithm.
+Algorithm times are written in Big O notation.

 ```python